5 Steps on How To Become a Life Coach

 - Do I have the support of family, friends, mentors or other coaches to help me through this process?

 - Where do I see myself 5 years from now as a Life Coach?
 Is that inspiring to me?

 One of the biggest challenges of starting any business is the unknown.
 While some businesses explode right from the start, many others take persistent time, energy and money to grow over time.
 As a prospective coach, it is important to get very clear on your personal and financial goals.
 When you know what you’re striving for, it becomes easier to create a plan and to achieve it.

 Review your financials.
 Get clear on how much money you need and how much money you would like to earn each year.
 Are you wanting a part-time job or a side hustle?
 Is your goal to create a full-time life coaching empire?

-Goal clarity will be key as you begin to identify the education and skills you need to achieve success.
+Being clear about your goals will be key as you begin to identify the education and skills you need to achieve success.
 It will also help as you plan how to grow and market your business in the future.

-Step Three: Determine Your Niche
+Step 3: Determine Your Niche

 When you have a clear understanding of your coaching niche, you can more effectively research life coaching training and certification programs as well as other educational opportunities.
 Find out if the program provides direct training, resources or mentors related to your chosen niche.
 This will ensure that you are getting the training and networking opportunities you need after completing your program.